-All this caused plavis to integrate a set of system engineering catalogs into its next version of its visTABLE® factory planning software.
+All this caused plavis to integrate a set of system engineering catalogs into visTABLE® factory planning software (> Version 3.0.1xx).
 These catalogs have been elaborated in close cooperation with GOLDBECK and comprise system halls in 4 clear heights (6 m, 8 m, 10 m, and 12 m) in the 12 m grid from hall widths between 12 m and 72 m.

 The handling is visTABLE®-typically straightforward: A hall is assembled from preconfigured modules.
 The individual modules have special “helpers” ensuring that the elements snap into each other exactly as specified.
 Each module provides everything which is of the essence in the design stage, such as